-Select from distribution types like depending on the nature of the calling.
+Selecting distribution types will depend on the nature of the call.
 Do you want to divide up leads evenly or make sure your most experienced agents are getting the hottest leads?

 There’s no need to be in an office to make sure that every lead is getting the attention it deserves.